hasura/graphql-engine/graphql/manual/auth/roles-variables.rst

 a permission to represent that inserts into a table are only allowed if the ``user_id`` column has a value equal to that of ``user-id``, the session variable.

-When you are constructing permission rules however, there might be several variables that represent the business logic of having access to data.
+When you are constructing permission rules, however, there might be several variables that represent the business logic of having access to data.
 For example, if you have a SaaS application, you might restrict access based on a ``client_id`` variable.
 If you want to provide different levels of access on different devices you might restrict access based on a ``device_type`` variable.